GunaSripuram7/Job-Portal/README.md

-# TWEAK - Job Portal
+# Job Portal

-Welcome to **TWEAK - Job Portal**, a revolutionary job discovery platform built during the GDG InnoHacks Hackathon by Team TWEAK.
+Welcome to **Job Portal**, a revolutionary job discovery platform built during the GDG InnoHacks Hackathon by Team TWEAK.
 This project is a dynamic, skill-driven job portal that uses real-time filtering and ranking to display the most relevant job listings.
 The system is built using React.js, Tailwind CSS, Framer Motion, and Firebase for authentication and database (Firestore).

 ---